Frank Errold Wydman Sr. was born on on March 6, 1872 in Indiana, the son of Rev. William H. and Lucy Ellen (Minor) Wydman.

 Frank was a member of the Northside Club in Corning and a 32nd Degree Mason.

-At first, they lived in Buffalo, and then later in Corning, Steuben County, NY, where in 1906 was residing there at 194 East Third Street.
+In 1906, the family address in Corning at 194 East Third Street.
 When the federal census was taken in 1910, their home was located at 223 Cedar Street, with Frank's widowed mother in the household.
 She passed away on Dec.
 13, 1917, and her remains were returned to Indianapolis for burial.

 Frank's older brother Howard, age 60 and apparently suffering from a serious illness, came to live with the Wydmans in Corning in 1927.
 At the time, the family home was at 202 Watauga Avenue.
 Apparently failing in health, Howard later went to the Robert Packer Hospital in Sayre, Bradford County, PA, in late March, where he died on April 13, 1927.